douglaz/psl/Releasing-a-New-Stable-Version.md

 Commit the changes with one of the following commit messages.

-If you are changing to a stable version with a patch version, use:
+If you are changing to a stable version, use:
 ```
 Version x.y.z
 ```